twilio/Breakout_Arduino_Library/IDESETUP.md

 1. Open Arduino IDE
 2. Click File > examples and navigate to the Breakout library examples
 3. Select an example from File > Examples > Breakout SDK > Sensors
+  1. Search for `psk_key`
+  2. Insert your PSK in place of `00112233445566778899aabbccddeeff`
+  3. You can find your PSK in the under your [Narrowband SIM Resource](https://twilio.com/console/wireless/sims)
+> **Note:** The example ino files are readonly.
+Save your changes to a new location.
 4. Enable Bootloader mode on the Developer Board:
 	1. Press and hold the **BOOT0** button underneath the Developer Board
 	2. Press and hold the **RST** on the top of the Developer Board
 	3. Release the **RST** on the top of the Developer Board
 	4. Release the **BOOT0** button to enable Bootloader mode
 5. Click Sketch > Upload to upload the example to the Developer Board
+ * Do not use Upload Using Programmer
 6. Click the RST button when the sketch has finished uploading
 7. Click Tools > Port > **{Your Modem Port Here}**
     * OSX: /dev/{cu|tty}.usbmodem{XXXX}